Esperanto orthography: Alphabet letter names

-Names of the letters of the alphabet
+Standard names

-Zamenhof simply tacked an -o onto each consonant to create the name of the letter, with the vowels representing themselves: a, bo, co, ĉo, do, e, fo, etc. The diacritics are frequently mentioned overtly.
-For instance, ĉ may be called ĉo ĉapela or co ĉapela, from ĉapelo (a hat), and ŭ may be called ŭo luneta or u luneta, from luno (a moon) plus the diminutive -et-.
+For consonants, Zamenhof simply added -o onto the end to create the name of the letter, while the vowels represent themselves: a, bo, co, ĉo, do, e, fo, etc. The diacritics are frequently mentioned overtly.
+For instance, ĉ may be called ĉo ĉapelita, from ĉapelo (a hat), and ŭ may be called u hoketa, from hoko (a hook) plus the diminutive -et-.
 This is the only system that is widely accepted and in practical use.

 The letters of the ISO basic Latin alphabet not found in the Esperanto alphabet have distinct names, much as letters of the Greek alphabet do. q, x, y are kuo, ikso, ipsilono; w has been called duobla vo (double V), vavo (using Waringhien's name of va below), vuo (proposed by Sergio Pokrovskij), germana vo (German V), and ĝermana vo (Germanic V).

 However, while this is fine for initialisms such as ktp [kotopo] for etc., it can be problematic when spelling out names.
 For example, several consonantal distinctions are difficult for many nationalities, who normally rely on the fact that Esperanto seldom uses these sounds to distinguish words (that is, they do not form many minimal pairs).
 Thus the pairs of letter names ĵo–ĝo, ĥo–ho (or ĥo–ko), co–ĉo (or co–so, co–to), lo–ro, and ŭo–vo (or vo–bo) are problematic.
 In addition, over a noisy telephone connection, it quickly becomes apparent that voicing distinctions can be difficult to make out: noise confounds the pairs po–bo, to–do, ĉo–ĝo, ko–go, fo–vo, so–zo, ŝo–ĵo, as well as the nasals mo–no.

 There have been several proposals to resolve this problem.
 Gaston Waringhien proposed changing the vowel of voiced obstruents to a, so that at least voicing is not problematic.
 Also changed to a are h, n, r, distinguishing them from ĥ, m, l.
 The result is perhaps the most common alternative in use: